 The Save Multiple Files menu allows several file types to be saved in one operation, using the same file name for each file type.
 The menu contains file type selection boxes and file name option.
-For more details, see "Save Files on SiteHawk" on page 40.
+For more details, see "Saving Files" on page 40.